Degrees and Certifications:

 Robinson has frequently spoken as a guest lecturer on the disparities among students with special needs and the ongoing demand for parental engagement, training, advocacy, and resources to increase their success at Brown, Harvard Graduate School of Education, Harvard Medical and Dental School, Harvard T.H.
 Chan School of Public Health, UMASS Boston, Boston University, and Lesley University.
 She currently serves on the board of directors for Scholar Athletes, is a member of the District Wellness Council and Inclusion Task Force.

-As a faith-based leader, Robinson is co-founder of Heart Change Fellowship in Jamaica Plain since 2007 serving a multi-ethnic community of young adults and families.
+As a faith-based leader, Robinson co-founded Heart Change Fellowship in 2007 and served a multi-ethnic community of young adults and families, providing support and resources to area neighborhoods and schools from 2007-2018.

 As a higher education leader, Robinson was selected to participate in The Partnership's Next Generation Executive Leadership Development Program in 2015 and received the National Association of Negro Business and Professional Women's Boston and Vicinity Club 2016 Educator Award for her dedication to education, particularly as an advocate of adult learners and children with special needs.